What’s in this article

-As far as the Indonesian etiquette and business culture are concerned, standard rules apply with a few exceptions that are rather specific to Indonesia and Southeast Asia as a whole.
+As far as Indonesian etiquette and business culture are concerned, standard rules apply with a few exceptions that are rather specific to Indonesia and Southeast Asia as a whole.

 Etiquette of Communication in Indonesia